lzwjava/blog-source/original/2025-02-18-working-en.md

 - Think about what we can achieve if everyone does their best and we have 50 such engineers.

 - Libraries that can be easily downloaded from internal Nexus repositories can be manually downloaded and placed in the `.m2` repository.

+- Read the `pom.xml` file to determine the Maven compile target and the required JDK version for the project.